Preparing for Birth

 If this is your first childbirth, if you previously had a medicated birth, or if you're planning a VBAC, it is important to plan ahead for labor by learning about birth, preparing your body and mind, and surrounding yourself with positivity.

-- The River Guild offers a five-class HypnoBirthing series.
 The HypnoBirthing method teaches simple and powerful self-hypnosis techniques to induce deep states of relaxation and removing fears and anxieties around birth and parenting.
-Check their website for dates.
+We work closely with Stork to Swaddle, check them out at; https://www.storktoswaddle.com/hypnobirthing-classes/

 Movement & Bodywork

-- Prenatal yoga is a wonderful way to gently exercise and stretch your body while connecting body and mind in coordinated movement.
-The River Guild holds regular prenatal yoga classes, as do many other yoga studios.
+Prenatal yoga is a wonderful way to gently exercise and stretch your body while connecting body and mind in coordinated movement.
+We have many resources to suggest that offer this in our community!

-- We encourage clients to seek chiropractic care to address the discomfort associated with the body's adaptations to pregnancy, but also to help align the pelvis and encourage your baby to settle in an optimal position for labor.
-While we generally recommend Carlos Perez of Back in Motion, located in The River Guild, ask one of your midwives if you're seeking a chiropractor in your area.
-To book an appointment with Carlos, call 603-262-1770 or email firstname.lastname@example.org.
+We encourage clients to seek chiropractic care to address the discomfort associated with the body's adaptations to pregnancy, but also to help align the pelvis and encourage your baby to settle in an optimal position for labor.
+While we generally recommend Carlos Perez of Back in Motion, ask one of your midwives if you're seeking a chiropractor in your area.
+To book an appointment with Carlos, call 603-262-1770 or email email@example.com.

 We recommend Brooklyn Logan, who is both a doula and a wonderful birth photographer.
 You'll find her photographs all over this website!
 Her website is www.mindfulmamabirth.com